The Soul's Malady and

 will come no more.
 We abuse our Physician and thrust Him away; we bolt out

-our Physician—yet Christ will not forsake us—but comes again and applies His
+our Physician — yet Christ will not forsake us — but comes again and applies

-sovereign oils and balsams.
-Isaiah 65:2: "I have spread out My hands all the
+His sovereign oils and balsams.
+Isaiah 65:2: "I have spread out My hands all

-day unto a rebellious people."
-Christ puts up with wrongs and incivilities,
+the day unto a rebellious people."
+Christ puts up with wrongs and

-and is resolved to go through with the cure.
-Oh, the love of this heavenly
+incivilities, and is resolved to go through with the cure.
+Oh, the love of

 Christ Himself drank that bitter cup which we should have